cpp-tutor/learnmoderncpp-tutorial/04-functions.md

 g(): recieved double: 2.5
 ```

 Notice that the call `g(1)` promotes the `int` argument to `double` silently, although this is not apparent when printing the number (it doesn't print as `1.0`, but could be made to with stream formatting manipulators, see Chapter 8).
-Also, notice that the call `f(2.5)` narrows the `double` argument to `int`, so the fractional part is lost.
+Also, notice that the call `f(2.5)` silently narrows the `double` argument to `int`, so the fractional part is lost.

 It is possible to write code that disallows narrowing casts by using universal references and perfect forwarding but demonstrating this is beyond the scope of this Tutorial.
 You should be aware that in general functions calls may silently produce narrowing effects, however some implicit conversions (such as pointer to integer or floating-point number) are not allowed.